Hyle-org/devhub-hyle/docs/resources/intro-to-zkp.md

 There are [many ZK languages](https://github.com/microbecode/zk-languages).
 Hylé aims to verify [as many as possible](../developers/general-doc/supported-proving-schemes.md).

-DSLs are specific languages that usually compile down to a specific circuit.
+DSLs, like Circom, are specific languages that usually compile down to a specific circuit.
 They're good, but they're complex and may have a high learning curve.

 zkVMs prove the correct execution of arbitrary code.
 They allow you to build ZK applications in a certain language without having to build a circuit around it.
 There are two main types of zkVMs: Cairo and RISC-V. You can benchmark your Rust code and find the best zkVM for your needs with [the any-zkvm template](https://github.com/MatteoMer/any-zkvm).